sentry-kubernetes/charts/sentry/README.md

+## Upgrading from 11.x.x version of this Chart to 12.0.0

+Redis chart was upgraded to newer version.
+If you are using external redis, you don't need to do anything.

+Otherwise, when upgrading to chart version 12.x.x from 11.x.x you need to either run `helm upgrade` with `--force` flag, or prior to upgrade delete statefulsets for redis master and redis slave.
+Then run upgrade and it will roll out new statefulsets.
+Your master redis data will not be lost (PVC is not deleted when you delete statefulset).
+Your redis slave will now be named redis replica and you can delete PVCs that were used by redis slave after the upgrade.

+## Upgrading from 10.x.x version of this Chart to 11.0.0

+If you were using clickhouse tabix externally, we disabled it per default.

 ### Upgrading from deprecated 9.0 -> 10.0 Chart

 As this chart runs in helm 3 and also tries its best to follow on from the original Sentry chart.
 There are some steps that needs to be taken in order to correctly upgrade.